LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part4-cnn.md

 	Dense(128, 10),
     )
 {% endhighlight %}
 This model is similar to LeNet5 but it has a few key differences.
+Firstly, it has about 4.3&times; the number of kernels.
-Firstly, it does 2&times; the amount of convolutions per `Conv` step.
-Secondly, and very importantly, it only down samples once with a `MaxPool`.
+Secondly, it does 2&times; the amount of convolutions per `Conv` step (steps of 3 instead of 5).
+Lastly it only down samples once with a `MaxPool`.
 Down sampling again by a factor 2 in both directions would have reduced the total pixel size by 4, which in turn reduces the parameter space by approximately 4.
 So 225,034 parameters instead of over a million.